hannaner/jukebox-client/README.md

 ### Version 3
 - As a user, I want to link this to my Spotify account.
 - As a user, I want to make my playlist private or public.
+- As a user, I want to "insert" a coin to play a random song.

 ## Wireframes
 <figure>